0xf0xy/Write-ups/THM/Lo-Fi/Lo-Fi.md

 <br>

 ## 🧠 Intro
 Welcome to Lo-Fi!
-In this room, we’re going to get comfy with LFI (Local File Inclusion), a vulnerability that allows attackers to include files from the local server—whether they’re meant to or not.
-It’s like sneaking into the server’s playlist and discovering all the secret files it never meant to share.
+In this room, we’re going to get comfy with LFI (Local File Inclusion), a vulnerability that allows attackers to include files from the local server.

-*Let's go for the room*
+*Let's go for the room!*

 <br>